The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 What does it take to become a critical practitioner in social work?
-This unit will guide you through some important concepts.
-An understanding of ‘critical perspectives’ will help you take a positive and constructive approach to problems that arise in social work practice.
+This free course, Becoming a critical social work practitioner, will guide you through some important concepts.
+An understanding of 'critical perspectives' will help you take a positive and constructive approach to problems that arise in social work practice.

 - demonstrate an understanding of the complex relationship between justice, care and control and the practical and ethical effects of this relationship.